This is where you want to be to find Open Mics, Song Circles, Coffeehouses, pubs, and other venues where you can play music as well as listen!

 The Sunshine Ukelele Network will meet on the second Tuesday of each month at the Orillia Public Library - meeting room # 2 from 6:00 to 8:00 pm.
 All uke lovers are welcome.
 No expertise required.
 You can check out the facebook page or email email@example.com

-The Barrie Folk Society, in conjunction with the Barrie Public Library, hosts An Unplugged Friday Night Open Stage at the downtown library.
-June 6 th is the last Open Stage until September.
+The Barrie Folk Society, in conjunction with the Barrie Public Library, hosts An Unplugged Thursday Night Open Stage on the last Thursday of the month at the downtown library.
 Watch the BarrieFolk website for details. www.barriefolk.com Door opens at 6:30 for performers to sign up.
-Music plays from 7:00-9:00ish.
+Music plays from 7:00-8:30ish.
 Donations are welcome.

 All ages are encouraged to attend and share their musical talents.